automatearmy/sync-to-cloud-deploy/README.md

 - A Google Cloud project with billing enabled
 - **Owner** and **Service Account Token Creator** permissions on the project
 - Google Workspace admin access (for domain-wide delegation)
-- A service account email for domain-wide delegation
+- A admin user account email for domain-wide delegation

 ## Deployment Process